Skin Cancer Monterey

-The different techniques used in treating skin cancers can be life saving, but they may leave a patient with less than pleasing cosmetic or functional results.
-Depending on the location and severity of the cancer, the consequences may range from a small but unsightly scar to permanent changes in facial structures such as your nose, ear, or lip.
+The different techniques used in treating skin cancers can be life-saving, but they may leave a patient with less than pleasing cosmetic or functional results.
+Depending on the location and severity of cancer, the consequences may range from a small but unsightly scar to permanent changes in facial structures such as your nose, ear, or lip.
 In such cases, no matter who performs the initial treatment, the plastic surgeon can be an important part of the treatment team.
-Reconstructive techniques- ranging from a simple scar revision to a complex transfer of tissue flaps from elsewhere on the body-can often repair damaged tissue, rebuild body parts, and restore most patients to acceptable appearance and function.
+Reconstructive techniques- ranging from a simple scar revision to a complex transfer of tissue flaps from elsewhere on the body can often repair damaged tissue, rebuild body parts, and restore most patients to acceptable appearance and function.

 Preventing a Recurrence